slune-org/intl-ts/README.md

 Object states will never change except:

-- JavaScript representation of the `LanguageMap` (because of lazy initialization),
+- Internal string representation of the `LanguageMap` (because of lazy initialization),
 - if you choose to update the language preferences with `Intl.$changePreferences`.

-A new object is created when calling `LanguageMap.merge`, and language preferences can be updated cloning the international object with `new Intl`.
+A new object is created when calling `LanguageMap.merge()`, and language preferences can be updated cloning the international object with `new Intl`.

 # Documentation